 Goal 11.
 Make cities and human settlements inclusive, safe, resilient, and sustainable 11.1,11.3,11.6, 11.7 & 11.a,.
 As explained in priority 1 and above, good placemaking and placekeeping are of importance to building health, wellbeing and productivity.
-Our BLL strategy underpins our purpose of 'Developing the homes and creating the places that London needs'.
+Our BLL strategy underpins our purpose of 'Building sustainable communities and creating rewarding opportunities'.